developer-wanwan/Full-Stack-SideProject__Remote-Site-Attendance-System/README.md

 <h3>Step 3</h3>
 <p>Connect ESP32 to computer and select the appropriate COM port by going to “Tools -> -> Port.
 COM (4)”.
 COM (4) is from checking the Device Manager to identify.
 Then, select the NodeMCU 1.0 (ESP32 Dev Module) by clicking “Tools -> Board” and scrolling down to find it.
 After that, download and install the MFRC522 library and Wifi library on "Manage Library", which are essential for interfacing with the ESP32 & RFID reader.
 Place the libraries on the codes of the below program, that scans RFID cards, adds SSID, SSID's password and device_tokens* and an ip-address, that is found by entering ipconfig on CMD, to local server & database, and trigger attendance records while tagging cards with Wi-Fi connectivity.
 Finally, start uploading the program to ESP32 and the <b>Hardware Part</b> is set up!</p>
 <i>* Create & Add device_token on website UI on the Software Part</i>
+<h3>Software Setup</h3>
+<h3>Step 1: </h3>
+<a href="https://www.apachefriends.org" target="_blank">> Download XAMPP application to setup the system environment</a>
+<h3>Step 2: </h3>
+<p>Launch the application, then click to start both Apache & MySQL services on the interface to enable simulated local server and database.
+Secondly, put all the php, css & js documents into the C:\xampp\htdocs\ directory.</p>
+<h3>Step 3: </h3>
+<p>Open a browser & enter the URL “127.0.0.1/rfidattendance”.
+The System's Login Page will be displayed, and then enter the Admin Email as admin@gmail.com, and password as 123, to access the system.
+Once logged in, a dashboard will be gained access, where you can manage staff, view attendance records & add cards.</p>
+<h3>Step 4: </h3>
+<p>On the database side, to connect the MySQL database to attendance system, enter “127.0.0.1/phpmyadmin” to reach the “phpmyadmin” page.
+Click on the database tab and create a new database named “rfidattendance.”
+After that, select the import tab, and click on the browse file button to locate the “rfidattendance.sql” file within the rfidattendance folder.
+Once selected, click on Go to import the SQL file.
+This step sets up the necessary tables and structures in the database, enabling attendance system to store and manage data effectively, and the <b>Software Part</b> is set up!</p>